HBPol/trial-whisperer/README.md

 python eval/eval.py
 ```

-When invoked without arguments, the script loads `eval/testset.sample.jsonl`
+By default the script loads the 21-example dataset in
-and points the fallback retrieval index at
-`.data/test_processed/trials.jsonl`.
-The bundled sample now contains 21
-`.data/processed/trials.jsonl`.
-The bundled sample now contains 21
-question/answer pairs pulled from the processed glioblastoma corpus used by
-the application.
-The
+`eval/testset.sample.jsonl` and, when that file is used, it sets
+`TRIALS_DATA_PATH` to `.data/processed/trials.jsonl` before issuing any
+requests.
+This mirrors the application's offline fallback behaviour: the
-conditions so the evaluation run exercises the same sections the application
+evaluation run reads the same processed trials JSONL that powers local
-retrieves.
-The harness prints a short summary that includes the answer exact
+retrieval when no live Qdrant instance is available.
+The harness prints a short
-match rate, citation coverage for examples that expect specific sections, and
+summary that includes the answer exact match rate, citation coverage for
-the number of errors encountered during the run.
-The same metrics, along with
+examples that expect specific sections, and the number of errors encountered.
-per-example details, are written to the console as a JSON report or to the path
+Pass `--json-report` to capture the full report to disk:
-provided via `--json-report`:

 ```bash
 python eval/eval.py --json-report reports/eval.json
 ```

+Because the fallback index points at `.data/processed/trials.jsonl`, rerunning
+`make seed` (or otherwise regenerating the processed dataset) immediately feeds
+the refreshed content into the evaluation harness.
+If you need a stable set of
+fixtures—for example to compare runs across different application changes—copy
+the JSONL to a separate location and either export `TRIALS_DATA_PATH` or pass
+`--trials-data` when invoking `eval.py`.
+The repository also ships with a small
+`.data/test_processed/trials.jsonl` snapshot that is suitable for lightweight
+checks.

+As of the current repository state, `.data/processed/trials.jsonl` contains
+1,202 chunked sections drawn from 200 ClinicalTrials.gov studies, while the
+lightweight `.data/test_processed/trials.jsonl` covers 58 chunks across 10
+studies.
+These counts reflect the last ingested glioblastoma cohort and will
+change whenever you adjust the ingestion filters or rerun `make seed`.

 When `config/appsettings.toml` points the app at the Gemini provider the
 evaluation harness automatically waits roughly six seconds between `/ask`
 requests to respect the API's published limit.
 Override the delay with
 `--min-request-interval` (set it to `0` to disable the guard or increase it for
 stricter pacing):

 ```bash
 python eval/eval.py --min-request-interval 3